kyongminso/Richter-s-Predictor/README.md

 - Run more models
     - Run more grid searches and play around with my models too.
 Obviously we want to try for a better score.
 - Invest more money into Nepal
     - Nepal is ranked [100](https://countryeconomy.com/gdp/nepal#:~:text=The%20GDP%20figure%20in%202020,2019%2C%20when%20it%20was%20%241%2C195.) in the world.
-Millions of dollars have been poured into the country, but almost 10 years after the earthquake, the country is still struggling trying to get back onto it's feet.
+Millions of dollars have been poured into the country, but almost 10 years after the earthquake, the country is still struggling trying to get back onto its feet.
     - Help funding for homes using ground_floor_type 'v', and for any homes made of mud_mortar_stone, try your best to reinforce it, and for any new homes being built you can use brick to help withstand the damages.

 # Repository Structure